 “It makes it easier,” he admitted.

-Ales gave a loving nod and soon, the evening passed, which was another thing he found irritating.
+Ales gave a loving nod, and soon, the evening passed.
 Why did school take so long yet the afternoon went by so fast?
-After watching the usual television programs, he headed off to bed, to finish yet another typical day in his normal life.
-But, he was finding it hard to sleep.
+After watching the usual television programs, Zach headed to bed.
+But he found it hard to sleep.

-The wind blew outside with such force it rattled his window like someone was tapping the glass consistently.
+The wind rattled his window like someone tapping the glass.
 He closed his eyes and explored the depths of his mind, searching for something to keep him preoccupied as he shifted into dreams.

-A crackle of lightning, a sudden temperature rise, and a thrashing wind wrapped around the house, then out of nowhere came a cold, burning sensation on Zach’s right arm, near his wrist.
-It was so fast he didn't have time to realise what was going on.
-He jumped out of bed and tried to stop himself from yelling in pain.
-A blue light then filled the room, emanating from his arm.
-He watched in horror as the number twelve slowly branded itself into his flesh.
-As this happened, tiny shards of ice sprayed from his arm, like sparks off a blacksmith’s anvil.
-He suddenly saw the floor come racing to his face, and all went black.
+Lightning crackled, and the temperature rose.
+Thrashing wind wrapped around the house, and a cold, burning sensation lit Zach’s right arm, near his wrist.
+Zach jumped out of bed and tried to keep from yelling in pain.
+A blue light filled the room, emanating from his arm.
+He watched in horror as the number twelve slowly branded his flesh.
+Tiny shards of ice sprayed from his arm, like sparks from a blacksmith’s anvil.
+The floor raced toward his face, and all went black.
 At least he was asleep now.

 “Yeah, I’ll see you later.”